parkwaydental

 Complex Root Structure

-Molars have multiple roots, usually two or three that can be curved, divergent, or have unexpected anatomy.
+Molars have multiple roots, usually two or three, that can be curved, divergent, or have unexpected anatomy.
 These roots are often much longer than the visible crown of the tooth, extending deep into the jawbone.
-Without X-rays to see the root structure beforehand, you have no way of knowing what you’re dealing with.
+Without X-rays to see the root structure beforehand, you cannot know what you are dealing with.

-The multiple roots make molars extremely difficult to remove even for experienced dentists, who sometimes need to section the tooth into pieces or perform surgical extractions.
+Even for experienced dentists, molars often require sectioning the tooth into pieces or performing surgical extractions.
 Attempting this at home almost guarantees incomplete extraction and severe complications.

 Lower molars are positioned directly above the inferior alveolar nerve, which provides sensation to your lower lip and chin.
-This nerve runs through a canal in your lower jawbone, and molar roots are often in close proximity to it.
-Damaging this nerve during extraction can cause permanent numbness or altered sensation.
+This nerve runs through a canal in the lower jawbone, and molar roots are often in close proximity to it.
+Damaging this nerve can cause permanent numbness or altered sensation in those areas.

 Difficulty in Accessing Molars